qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ### `readme.md`

-All projects need to have a `readme.md` file that explains what the keyboard is, who made it, where it is available, and links to more information.
+All projects need to have a `readme.md` file that explains what the keyboard is, who made it and where it's available.
+If applicable, it should also contain links to more information, such as the maker's website.
 Please follow the [published template](documentation_templates.md#keyboard-readmemd-template).

 ### `config.h`